-- Specify help at the crash> prompt to display a list of crash commands, each with a link to display the help page on that command. - Specify crash h at the system prompt to display a full help screen listing all available options. - Specify crash -h [opt] at the system prompt to view the help page on the command specified by opt.
+- Specify help or ? at the crash> prompt to display a list of crash commands.
+Then specify help command to see the help information about a specific command. - Specify /usr/ccur/bin/crash -h to display a full help screen listing all available options. - Specify /usr/ccur/bin/crash -h cmd at the system prompt to view the help page on the command specified by cmd. - Issue man -M /usr/ccur/man crash to view the RedHawk Linux crash(1) man page.